N'tomo mask

 The mask is made of wood and may be covered in shells, seeds or brass.
-The face maybe more or less abstract, but is always topped by a row of vertical projections.
+The face, which is typically oval-shaped, may be more or less abstract, but is always topped by a row of vertical projections.
 The number of spikes indicates whether the mask is masculine, feminine or androgynous.
 Three, six or nine are male; four and eight are female; and two, five and seven are androgynous.

 The mask was also used at agricultural festivities and to prevent illness.